paramgupta107/polyhedral_splines/README.md

 **Note:**

-* CMake will automatically download and install Eigen and OpenMesh into `/Source/External` using the source with commit hash pointing to the tested version.
+* CMake will automatically download and install OpenMesh into `/Source/External` using the source with commit hash pointing to the tested version.
 * The program should be compatible to equivalent or higher versions with little or no modification.